oktadev/okta-blog/_source/_posts/2021-01-13-developers-cheatsheet-csharp-9.md

 ### Null Coalescing

-Two new operators make easier checking on nulls:
+Two new operators make it easier checking on nulls:

 - **??**: Null coalescing operator.
 In place of the old ***a != null ? a : b*** or ***a == null ? b : a***, you can now simply write ***a ?? b***
 - **??=**   Null coalescing assignment operator.
 It allows write ***a ??= b*** to assign b to a only if a is null, like in the old ***a = a != null ? a : b***